sibercat/Conan-Exiles-DBFixResavingPackage/README.md

-Executable can be found in [Releases](https://github.com/sibercat/SibercatsLauncher/releases) If your going to use .exe the executable was created by [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe) so you could get a false positive, you know the deal.
+The script is based on [FuncomDBFixGenerator ](https://github.com/VoidEssy/FuncomDBFixGenerator) so you could get a false positive, you know the deal.

 ===========================================================================